Pika: Characteristics

 Rock-dwelling pikas have small litters of fewer than five young, whilst the burrowing species tend to give birth to more young and to breed more frequently, possibly owing to a greater availability of resources in their native habitats.
-The young are born after a gestation period of between 25 and 30 days.
+The young are born altricial (eyes and ears closed, no fur) after a gestation period of between 25 and 30 days.

 Activity

 Pikas are active during daylight (diurnal) or twilight hours (crepuscular), with higher-elevation species generally being more active during the daytime.
 They show their peak activity just before the winter season.
-Pikas do not hibernate so they generally spend time during the summer collecting and storing food for the winter.
-Each rock-dwelling pika stores its own ‘haypile’ of dried vegetation, whilst burrowing species often share food stores with their burrow mates.
-Haying behavior is more prominent at higher elevations.
-Many of the vocalizations and social behaviors that pikas exhibit are related to haypile defense.
+Pikas do not hibernate and remain active throughout the winter by traveling in tunnels under rocks and snow and eating dried plants that they have stored.
+Rock-dwelling pikas exhibit two methods of foraging: the first involves direct consumption of food, and the second is characterized by the gathering of plants to store in a "haypile" of cached plants.